Text by CLOT Magazine

 The Creative AI Lab is a partnership between the Serpentine R&D Platform and the Department of Digital Humanities at King’s College.
-Founded to address Artificial Intelligence through the lens of artistic practices, the Lab represents a way for the cultural sector to engage with AI, the technology that will shape human development over the next century.
+Founded to address Artificial Intelligence through the lens of artistic practices, the Lab represents a way for the cultural sector to engage with AI.
+This technology will shape human development over the next century.

-While the inaugural issue of Future Art Ecosystems, Art x advanced technologies focuses on practices that artists are developing in their work with advanced technologies, the annual publication series is to serve as a tool in the construction of future art ecosystems.
-The publication is produced by Ben Vickers, Victoria Ivanova and Sophie Netchaef from Serpentine Galleries’ R&D Platform, and strategy studio Rival Strategy, and includes interviews with and contributions from Holly Herndon, Ian Cheng, Jakob Kudsk Steensen, Refik Anadol, Hyphen-Labs, Kenric McDowell, Rachel Armstrong and Takashi Kudo of TeamLab among others.
+While the inaugural issue of Future Art Ecosystems, Art x advanced technologies, focuses on practices that artists are developing in their work with advanced technologies, the annual publication series is to serve as a tool in constructing future art ecosystems.
+The publication is produced by Ben Vickers, Victoria Ivanova and Sophie Netchaef from Serpentine Galleries’ R&D Platform and strategy studio Rival Strategy.
+It includes interviews with and contributions from Holly Herndon, Ian Cheng, Jakob Kudsk Steensen, Refik Anadol, Hyphen-Labs, Kenric McDowell, Rachel Armstrong and Takashi Kudo of TeamLab among others.

 Creative AI Lab is a space for artists, technologists, academics, researchers and art institutions to develop a common language around new AI technologies such as machine learning.
 The activity emerging from this lab aims to contextualise artistic practices that utilise AI as a tool and to generate resources for the benefit of the wider cultural sector, recognising the critical role that public art organisations can play in shaping the public narrative on these technologies.
 The Creative AI Lab’s online platform is a localised database for software, research, theory and education at the intersection of art and AI.

 The report can be downloaded from 9 July at Futureartecosystems.org.
 For more information on the Creative AI Lab, please visit creative-ai.org.